pgpkg/pgpkg/README.md

 workflows.
 You can edit your SQL functions in the same IDE, commit them to the same Git repository, review them with PRs alongside other changes, and deploy them seamlessly to production.

+pgpkg also lets you package up your plpgsql code, distribute it, and incorporate it as a dependency into other projects.

 ## Tutorial

 The [tutorial for using pgpkg](docs/pages/tutorial/tutorial.md) contains a worked example for